BiocomputeLab/paraSBOLv/README.md

 ## Tools

-To inspire you to make your own, we created some simple plotting tools using paraSBOLv as a convenient foundation.
+To inspire you to make your own tools, we created some simple plotting tools using paraSBOLv as a convenient foundation.

 **[genbank2sbolv](gallery/genbank2sbolv)** - visualises the coding regions within a GenBank file.